Workflow Management

 # Pull specific workflow

-n8n-deploy --server-url http://n8n.example.com:5678 wf pull "Customer Onboarding"
+n8n-deploy wf pull "Customer Onboarding" --remote http://n8n.example.com:5678

-n8n-deploy wf pull "Customer Onboarding" --filename customer-onboarding.json
+n8n-deploy wf pull "Customer Onboarding" --remote production --filename customer-onboarding.json

 # Pull with custom flow directory

-n8n-deploy --flow-dir /path/to/workflows wf pull "Customer Onboarding"
+n8n-deploy wf pull "Customer Onboarding" --remote production --flow-dir /path/to/workflows

 When pulling a new workflow, you’ll be prompted to enter a filename.
 Use --filename to specify it directly.
+Note: --filename only works with single workflow; for multiple workflows, default filenames are used.

 Push Workflow to Remote Server